Work in progress – I will add more instructions to this page while I’m discovering the piStorms’ features.

 Pi setup

-Set wifi-credentials and activate SSH
+Using raspi-config, set wifi-credentials (System Options) and activate SSH (Interface Options).

 (everything except the basic installation can be done without network connectivity, but it is easier to do it over SSH than at the terminal)